nfreear/moodle-filter_scratchembed/README.md

 Scratch embed
 =============

-This is a simple filter to embed Scratch projects using a Java applet.
-The software projects are hosted at, <http://mit.scratch/edu/galleries/>
+A Moodle filter plug-in to embed Scratch projects using the Scratch Java applet.
+It embeds community software projects hosted at, <http://scratch.mit.edu/galleries>

 NOTICE: this software is in no way endorsed by or affiliated with the official MIT Scratch project or team.